atk14/Vlnka/README.md

 Actually Vlnka provides a Smarty block helper for usage in an ATK14 application or any other application which uses [Smarty](http://www.smarty.net/) as the template engine.

+In an ATK14 application Vlnka takes effect only when Czech or Slovak language is used.

 Basic usage
 -----------